kshitijzutshi/DAMG7245-Final-Project/README.md

  ┃ ┣ 📜.DS_Store
  ┃ ┗ 📜styles.css
  ┣ 📜new.csv
- ┣ 📜spotipy_client.py
- ┗ 📜streamlit.py
- 📦test
- ┣ 📜locust_test.py
+ ┣ 📜spotipy_client.py   ➡ Contains all the helper functions needed in the Streamlit application ┗ 📜streamlit.py ➡ This is where it all comes together, the final streamlit application code is here 📦test   ➡ This folder contains the testing scripts - PyTest, coverage and Locust Load testing ┣ 📜locust_test.py
  ┣ 📜test_songname.py
  ┗ 📜tracks_10.csv